akilagithub/devopsforms/docs/03-compile-forms-application.md

 ./upload_app_export.sh
 ```

 Run the job.
 Look at the result.
-You can connect sith ssh to the Forms Cloud VM in order to check that all is good.
+You can connect with ssh to the Forms Cloud VM in order to check that all is good.